rik634/rik634/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

-I am a Final year grad in Electrical Engineering with keen interest in developing web applications and contributing to the projects that have positive impact on society,
+I am a Software Engineer with keen interest in developing web applications and contributing to the projects that have positive impact on society,

 I have passion for technogonolgy and eagerness to learn new things.

 Feel free to connect with me @rik634 for all things tech or just to say hello!
 Let's shape the future of tech together. 🌟

-Joined Github **2** years ago.
+Joined Github **4** years ago.

 <img align="right" height="250" width="375" alt="" src="https://raw.githubusercontent.com/rik634/rik634/master/gifs/coder.gif" />